My interest in computers goes back to the time when I discovered them at the age of 8.

 I developed this opinion while I worked on a custom WordPress plugin for access control called Advanced Access Manager (which became one of the most popular access control plugins in the WordPress repository).

-We speak English, Russian, Ukrainian and Polish.
+I speak English, Russian, Ukrainian and Polish.
 Message on any other language may delay the response.